yingshan0166/yingshan0166.github.io/_pages/about.md

 >- Bachelor in Southwest University (SWU)
 >- Major in Electronic Information Engineering
 - 2023.09-present
->- Mphil in the Hong Kong University of Science and Technology, Guangzhou (HKUST-GZ)
+>- MPhil in the Hong Kong University of Science and Technology, Guangzhou (HKUST-GZ)
 >- Major in Robotics and Autonomous Systems

 Research Interests